znep/query-coordinator/readme/development.md

 ## Everyday musings of a Styleguide developer

-### Working on the styleguide locally
+#### Working on the styleguide in an embedded application

+Scenario:

-You are working on a feature or fixing a bug and you want to test your changes on your local development machine prior to deploying a new version of the styleguide.
-Good on you!
-You can use `npm link` to link the version that you're currently working on with another project that you're using to test it.
+You are working on a feature or fixing a bug and you want to test your changes locally in an embedded app, such as frontend or storyteller, prior to deploying a new version of the styleguide.

+Use `npm link` to link the version that you're currently working on with another project that you're using to test it.
 For example if you're testing `socrata-components` using the `frontend` project, you'd do something like this:

 ```shell
 cd $SOCRATA_HOME/styleguide;